 This was followed by DINOPAL – Search for Opalised Dinosaur Bones, based on real and fictitious characters I met at the outback opal mining town of Lightning Ridge.

-And now DINO BONE, based in and around the regional town of Tenterfield.
-My fifth book in the series continues the adventures of teenagers heroes Josh and Kat, and of course dinosaurs.
+DINO BONE , based in and around the regional town of Tenterfield, is the fifth book in the series and continues the adventures of teenagers heroes Josh and Kat, and of course dinosaurs.

 All my books are available online as Ebooks and paperback and at all good bookshops.